CanadianSolar/CASSYS/README.md

 ### Licensing ##
 ----------------
 That's the best part: CASSYS is free and open source software.
-You are free to use it and explore the code, subject to the conditions expressed in the  ([Licensing Agreement](https://github.com/CanadianSolar/CASSYS/blob/master/LICENSE "Licensing Agreement")).
+You are free to use it and explore the code, subject to the conditions expressed in the  [Licensing Agreement](https://github.com/CanadianSolar/CASSYS/blob/master/LICENSE "Licensing Agreement").
 Feel free to send your comments (positive or negative) or provide suggestions using the
 [Report Issues](https://github.com/CanadianSolar/CASSYS/issues "Report Issues") Link.